- Man-made, lagoon-facing beach in Puerto Aventuras

 The Hard Rock is on the Puerto Aventuras coast, an area known for its combination of jungle lagoon, sandy beaches, rocky points, and beautiful sunrise views over the ocean.
 The snorkeling here is a major high point, but the beach itself is man-made and a bit of a let-down.

-and Tulum to the south, known for its and adventure parks such as Xcaret
+The property is a good hour-and-a-half from the airport with traffic.
+It’s situated midway between Playa del Carmen and Tulum to the south, known for its adventure parks such as Xcaret or Xplore.

 Rock-themed, upscale rooms with whirlpool tubs and balconies, some with ocean views

 There are 687 in eight different categories, ranging from the small Deluxe Gold Rooms to two-bedroom Suites to the huge Rock Star Suite.
 The Deluxe Gold rooms come with a king-size or two full-size beds; families may find the latter option a bit too cramped.
 Pure Rooms have an air filter and are specifically designed for guests with allergies.
 Decor incorporates deep orange walls, ceramic tile floors that look like wood, and contemporary furniture that blends dark trim with natural brown elements.
 There is usually guitar imagery incorporated, in a nod to the music theme.